statgen/locuszoom/README.md

 #### Predefining State With `data-region`

 You can also describe the locus query aspect of the State (chromosome, start, and end position) using a `data-region` attribute of the containing element before populating it, like so:

 ```html
 <div id="lz-plot" data-region="10:114550452-115067678"></div>
 ```

 When `LocusZoom.populate()` is executed on the element defined above it will automatically parse any `data-region` parameter to convert those values into the initial state.

 ## Development Setup

 ### Dependencies

-LocusZoom is an entirely client-side application designed to plug into arbitrary data sets, be they local files, APIs, or something else entirely.
-It has the following vendor dependencies:
+LocusZoom is an entirely client-side library designed to plug into arbitrary data sets, be they local files, APIs, or something else entirely.
+It has the following external dependencies:

 * [d3](http://d3js.org/) for data visualization